FDio/vpp/extras/libmemif/libmemif_doc.rst

 ``/run/vpp/master.sock``.
 The example will handle ARP requests and respond to ICMPv4 requests to ``192.168.1.1``.

-Continue with :ref:`libmemif_example_setup_doc` which contains instructions on how to set up connection between icmpr-epoll example app and VPP-memif.
+Continue with :ref:`libmemif_examples_doc` which contains instructions on how to set up connection between icmp_responder example app and VPP-memif.